Rare Collective and Vintage Pictures of:

 Circa 1910

-Here's a Taste (from what we know): It doesn't matter which side of the family you come from young Doc D. The Professor, or old Doc D. there has been plenty of good lineage and care giving folks both men and women in the family tree.
-There's been two governors of Maine, a number of local/federally involved statesmen and community involved members advocating for the rights of citizens, two U.S. Senators (Maine, Minnesota), two newspapers, a print house and publishing firm, two grandmothers of whom out of their own pockets would invite and feed numbers of enlisted men during WWI at the nearby staging area most of whom were away from their families to have full Sunday dinners before shipping out, they also fed countless low paid school teachers meals whom otherwise could not have afforded to do so during the time periods of WWI and WWII.
-There are relations to Harpers Ferry, Davy Crocket, Fairbanks, a Knight of the Vatican, Passenger on the Mayflower.
-An initial member of the U.S. Navel Seabee's (WWII), as well as the U.S. Navel Deep Sea Divers Team in the South Pacific during WWII, countless credited service men and women.
-A chairman of the U.S. House Committee of the Ways and Means for President William McKinley who in fact initially turned down the position offered by President McKinley of Secretary of War in order to better help and serve the American public in the position as Chairman of the Ways and Means Committee (considered to be one of the most powerful positions in congress).
+Here's a Taste (from what we know): It doesn't matter which side of the family you come from young Doc D. aka The Professor, or Old Doc D. there has been plenty of good lineage and care giving folks both men and women in the family tree.
+There's been a number of local and federally actively involved civil service and community based leaders (e.g selectmen, mayors, congressmen, representatives, and statesmen) advocating for the rights of citizens in the US, England in the House of Parliament, Europe, and the Middle East that we know of.
+There were two governors of Maine, two U.S. Senators (State of Maine and Minnesota), three newspapers, a print house and publishing firm (the Dingley Press) which among other things was one of Leon Leonwood Beans (L.L Bean founder) earliest tenants located in the basement of his first store and produced the greater part of the LL Bean Catalogs even today.
+There were two grandmothers of whom out of their own pockets would invite and feed numbers of enlisted men during WWI at the nearby staging area most of whom were away from their families to have full Sunday dinners before shipping out, they also fed countless low paid school teachers meals whom otherwise could not have afforded to do so during the time periods of WWI and WWII.
+There are relations to Harpers Ferry, Davy Crocket, Sea Captains, and Fairbanks, a Knight to the Vatican, a Prior of The Knights of Malta (Ven Sir Thomas Dingley), a part of the early Mayflower passengers and Plymouth Colony settlement, a greatly cherished and loved blacksmith for the Plymouth Colony who had his daughters hand in marriage asked for by one of Capt Miles Standish's sons.
+A number of prominently decorated and honored officers, service men, and women An initial member of the U.S. Navel Seabee's (WWII), as well as the U.S. Navel Deep Sea Divers Team in the South Pacific during WWII.
+A chairman of the U.S. House Committee of the Ways and Means (Nelson Dingley Jr) a friend of President William McKinley, and who in fact initially turned down the position offered by President McKinley of Secretary of the Treasury in order to better help and serve the American public in the position as Chairman of the Ways and Means Committee considered to be one of the most powerful positions in congress even today.
 There are several pioneers in fields of hydraulics, electronics computer systems and software, electronic communications, and civil engineering (developing of one of the nations first divided highways).
-OK - Perhaps we're just being a bit too boastful in talking about them now, most of them were pretty modest folks, and still are, they did what they had to and could.
-They probably wouldn't care much for us speaking about them the way that we did, but we did - anyway there's a taste.
-There's undoubtedly more to come -Stay Tuned - !
+OK - Perhaps we're just being a bit too boastful in talking about them now, most of them were pretty modest folks, and still are, they did what they could and had to.
+They probably wouldn't care much for us speaking about them the way that we have, but we did - they deserve it.
+Anyway there's a taste, there's undoubtedly more yet to come -Stay Tuned - !

 View this page in: